Surendra Nath Mitra

-Surendra Nath Mitra aka Surendranath Mitra (1850 - 25 May 1890) was one of the prominent devotees of Sri Ramakrishna Paramahamsa.
+Surendra Nath Mitra Surendranath Mitra (1850 - 25 May 1890) was one of the prominent devotees of Sri Ramakrishna Paramahamsa.
 He came from a very prosperous background and had the fortune of sponsoring the expenditures of the Master and his devotees when the Master lived in Calcutta in his last days.
 He was also known as Suresh Chandra Mitra, but Sri Ramakrishna called him "Surendra".
 Suresh lived in Simulia Street, the same locality as Narendranath (Swami Vivekananda).

 Biography

 Mitra was probably born in 1850.
 Little is known about his early life, except that it was carefree and open, like that of many rich people in erstwhile Bengal.
 According to his own testimony, Mitra was initially indifferent towards religion.

 Meeting with Sri Ramakrishna

 Mitra (aged 30) probably met Sri Ramakrishna in 1880, when he went there in company with another prominent householder disciple, Ram Chandra Datta.
 Ramakrishna accepted him with all his past vices and preached to him on self-surrender.
 From then on, Mitra, became a frequent visitor to Dakshineswar temple.